yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Prior to Installation

 In order to use the OpenSpaces Maven plugin, Maven needs to be installed on the machine.
 If a Maven installation already exists on the machine, it can be used.
-If not, GigaSpaces comes with a ready-to-use distribution of Maven 3.0, located under: `<JSHOMEDIR>/tools/maven/apache-maven-3.0`.
+If not, XAP comes with a ready-to-use distribution of Maven 3.0, located under: `<JSHOMEDIR>/tools/maven/apache-maven-3.0`.

 All you need to do is add the Maven `bin` directory to the system `PATH` variable, and you are ready to go.
 To test whether the Maven command is accessible, open a command line window, type `mvn \-version`, and press Enter.
 The following message should be displayed: